Your cart

 • Spray on the neck around the cervical area

-• spray on the back
+• Spray on your back

 • Spray on each shoulder

-5. Know the right points
+5. Knowing the appropriate points

 By spraying on these warmer parts of your body, you will maximize the effect of the perfume and prolong its projection and longevity.